alvoskov/SmokeRand/README.md

 ## Extended block frequency test

+It is very similar to the blocks frequency test from `brief`, `default` and `full` battery but it simultaneously processes non-overlapping 8-bit and 16-bit blocks.
+Distribution uniformity is controlled by Pearson chi2 test and (for all frequencies) by half-normal distribution test (for every frequency).
+Half-normal distribution test (`zmax`) is an approximation of binomial distribution; it is used together with Bonferroni correction.

-RC4: fails at 16-bit chunks at zmax test at 432 GiB of data (PractRand 0.94 fails at 1 TiB).
+This test is not very sensitive.
+But RC4, obsolete CSPRNG, fails it at 16-bit chunks at zmax test at 432 GiB of data (PractRand 0.94 fails at 1 TiB).
 This test run required about 25 min.

 ## 2D Ising model test